The lattice of worker-quasi-stable matchings: Re-equilibration process via a Tarski operator

-As we mentioned in the introduction, worker-quasi-stable matchings appear naturally when firms decide to downsize their staff or new workers become available and firms are eager to hire them.
-In this section, we define our Tarski operator in the worker-quasi-stable lattice that describes a possible re-stabilization process.
-This process models how, starting from a worker-quasi stable matching, a decentralized sequence of offers in which unemployed workers are hired and cause new unemployments, produces a sequence of worker-quasi-stable matchings that converges to a stable matching.
-This worker-proposing-like procedure can be described as follows: when new desirable workers become available in the market, they propose to the most preferred firm among those they can form a blocking pair with.
-Then, each firm selects the most preferred subset of workers among those who just proposed to it and its actual employees.
-Once the firms select the new set of employees, a new set of unemployed workers become available for new proposals.
+As we mentioned in the introduction, worker-quasi-stable matchings appear naturally in the short run when firms decide to downsize or new workers become available.
+In this section, we define our Tarski operator in the worker-quasi-stable lattice that describes a possible re-equilibration process.
+This process models how, starting from a worker-quasi-stable matching, a decentralized sequence of offers in which unemployed workers are hired and cause new unemployments, produces a sequence of worker-quasi-stable matchings that converges to a stable matching.
+In the first subsection, we present the operator, show some of its properties, and prove that the set of its fixed points is the set of stable matchings.
+In the second subsection, we discuss the re-equilibration process, based on our Tarski operator, that models a layoff chain that leads towards a stable matching.